-- If the floor of your dining or living room is badly insulated you should consider installing thermal insulation boards on the floor before installing your underfloor heating; unfortunately many houses form the 1970’s and before have no insulation in their floors.
-The insulation boards will minimise the warm up time of your system as well as helping it to run more energy efficiently.
+- If the floor of your dining or living room is badly insulated you should consider installing thermal insulation boards on the floor before installing your underfloor heating.
+Unfortunately, many houses from the 1970s and before have no insulation in their floors.
+The insulation boards will minimise the heating up time of your system as well as helping it to run more energy efficiently.

 Which electric underfloor heating system is most suitable?

-- Heating mat systems are encased in a latex screed or tile adhesive helping them to evenly distribute their heat and mitigating any thermal blocks on top of the floor (items placed on a floor that prevent heat from escaping into the room).
-These fast to fit systems are the best choice if your floor will be tile, stone or a bonded engineered board or if you simply want the ultimate in underfloor heating with the very fastest warm up time.
+- Heating mat systems are encased in a latex screed or tile adhesive helping them to evenly distribute their heat and mitigate any thermal blocks on top of the floor (items placed on a floor that prevent heat from escaping into the room).
+These fast-to-fit systems are the best choice if your floor will be tile, stone or a bonded engineered board or if you simply want the ultimate in underfloor heating with the very fastest heating up time.
 They can provide the fastest reacting underfloor heating system of any type beneath tile or stone floors.

-- As with our heating mats 3mm cables must be installed beneath a latex screed or tile adhesive and would normally be used beneath a tile or stone floor.
-They are more suited to small or complicated areas as heating mats are quicker to fit in most rooms above 3m2.
-If 3mm cables are installed onto Heat Mat’s decoupling membrane it speeds up the cable installation process and the membrane takes the movement out of the sub-floor preventing any risk of the floor surface cracking from sub-floor movement.
+- As with our heating mats, 3mm cables must be installed beneath a latex screed or tile adhesive and would normally be used beneath a tile or stone floor.
+They are more suited to small or complicated areas because heating mats are quicker to fit in most rooms above 3m².
+If 3mm cables are installed onto Heat Mat’s Decoupling membrane it speeds up the cable installation process and the membrane takes the movement out of the sub-floor preventing any risk of the floor surface cracking from sub-floor movement.